AndrewTHuang/minimal-react-native-redux/README.md

 Press `Command-R` to build the app
 ```

-Upon successful build, Simulator automatically launch and open the app!
+Upon successful build, Simulator will automatically launch and open the app!

 ## Subsequent Usage
 After the initial build, there is no need for Xcode if you're just playing around with the app in Simulator.
 To do so, follow these steps: